CppMicroServices/rfcs/text/0009-BundleTracker-integration.md

 In this API, the `BundleTracker` has a template argument `T`, which corresponds to the wrapper object type.
 This defaults to `Bundle` if no wrapper object is used.
 The `BundleTracker` constructor takes three arguments:

 - The `BundleContext` from which the tracker shall be created.
 - An unsigned 32-bit integer as a mask of states, where all of the active bits correspond to Bundle states that will be tracked.
+The `CreateStateMask` method is defined to simplify the creation of these masks
 - A shared pointer to a `BundleTrackerCustomizer` object.
 If `nullptr` is supplied to the constructor, the `BundleTracker` will use its internal `BundleTrackerCustomizer` methods.

 Once the `BundleTracker` is constructed, `Open()` is called to begin the tracking of bundles.
 When tracking is no longer necessary, `Close()` is called to stop tracking bundles.
 Additionally, `Close()` will be called automatically on an open `BundleTracker` if it goes out of scope.